-2023-24 Pay Structure
+2024-25 Faculty Pay Structure

-In accordance with the intent of the Consolidated Salary Authorization, a pay structure for the teaching and research faculty for 2023-24 is presented in Attachment B. This plan is derived from the 2022-23 approved plan and incorporates the estimated impact of the planned merit program on entrance rates for 2023-24.
+Consistent with traditional commonwealth guidance, a pay structure for T&R faculty for 2024-25 is presented in Attachment B. This plan is derived from the 2023-24 approved plan and incorporates the estimated impact of the planned merit program on entrance rates for 2024-25.
 The attachment also displays the normal entrance rate for each faculty category along with the change from the approved compensation rate for each rank, along with the distribution of faculty across the ranks.
+T&R faculty entering salaries will vary based on faculty discipline.